-The ASA is delighted to make the text of its annual Firth lectures available online.
-Use the buttons below to read the lecure abstracts and to download fulltext PDFs.
+The ASA is delighted to make its annual Firth lectures available online.
+Use the buttons below to read the lecure abstracts, watch the video recordings and download fulltext PDFs.

 2017: James Scott Against the grain: a deep history of the earliest agrarian states